sounddrill31/linoffice/README.md

 mkdir -p ~/.local/bin/linoffice && wget -qO- https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip | funzip | tar -x -C ~/.local/bin/linoffice --strip-components=1 && chmod +x ~/.local/bin/linoffice/setup.sh && ~/.local/bin/linoffice/setup.sh
 ```

+(Note: by default, Windows 11 Pro will be installed.
+If you want, you can also install Windows 10, which should be a bit snappier.
+To do that, replace `VERSION: "11"` with `VERSION: "10"` in the `config/compose.yaml.default` file _before_ running `setup.sh`.
+Microsoft will end mainstream support for Windows 10 in October 2025, but you after installation you can use Microsoft Activation Script (MAS) to extend Windows 10 updates until 2028.)

 The setup.sh should do everything automatically but will take quite a while.
 You need to download about 8 GB in total and wait until both Windows and Office are installed.
 In my experience, on a modern laptop (2023 mid-range AMD Ryzen CPU) and with fast Internet (250 Mbps download), it took about 15 minutes all in (breakdown: 3 minutes Windows download, 8 minutes Windows install, 4 minutes Office download and install).

 Unfortunately it is not allowed to redistribute Microsoft software, otherwise I would have just prepared a pre-made VM with Office installed, which would cut down the installation time and make this whole project much simpler.
 At the moment, the script downloads Windows, installs it into a VM, then downloads Office and installs it in the VM, as well as various other tweaks to integrate Office.